 - Electives (Specialization Courses) 27 Credit Hours

-The program will comprise of 27 hours (credit and/or non-credit) in a specialization, (e.g. Addictions, Wellness and Diabetes).
+The program will comprise of 27 hours (credit) in a specialization, (e.g. Addictions, Wellness and Diabetes).
 The courses will be selected by the program’s Curriculum Management Committee.

 How Do I Apply?